albertus82/cyclesmod/README.md

 ## Grand Prix Circuit

-**Grand Prix Circuit** is a car racing game developed by *Distinctive Software* and published by *Accolade* exactly like **The Cycles**, and in fact it is its ancestor, since it came out the previous year (1988).
+[**Grand Prix Circuit**](https://www.mobygames.com/game/grand-prix-circuit) is a car racing game developed by *Distinctive Software* and published by *Accolade* exactly like **The Cycles**, and in fact it is its ancestor, since it came out the previous year (1988).

 The cars featured in *Grand Prix Circuit* and the bikes featured in *The Cycles* share the very same configuration scheme; there's only one biggest difference: the car settings of *Grand Prix Circuit* are stored directly in the game executable files instead of in an external file, therefore the only way to edit them is to patch the executable itself.
 CyclesMod is able to do this.

 Simply *Open* your favorite original executable file of *Grand Prix Circuit* (e.g. GPEGA.EXE) and start modifying the car configurations.
 When you are satisfied and want to try your setup on a circuit, issue the *Save* command and choose a new name for your patched executable (e.g. GPEGAX.EXE).

-**Note that *CyclesMod* is able to open only the original executables of *Grand Prix Circuit***, so the only way to save the settings in order to work on them later is to *Export* them as a *CFG* file using the appropriate functionality.
+**Note that *CyclesMod* is able to open only the original executables of *Grand Prix Circuit***, it cannot open patched versions, so the only way to save the settings in order to work on them later is to *Export* them as a *CFG* file using the appropriate functionality.
 This way, you can resume your work by reopening an original executable, and then importing the previously exported *CFG* file.

 ## Command line version